adammikulis/MindGame/README.md

 The lower quantization (q), the smaller the model is to run but at the cost of accuracy.
 Llama-3-8B-Instruct.Q4_K_M is a great middle-ground for those with 8GB of VRAM.
 The absolute smallest model [Phi-3-mini-4k-instruct.IQ1_S.gguf](https://huggingface.co/bartowski/Phi-3-mini-4k-instruct-GGUF/blob/main/Phi-3-mini-4k-instruct-IQ1_S.gguf) can run on less than 1GB of VRAM.

+# Architecture of Mind Game
+This plugin revolves around the MindManager autoload, which handles all backend model loading and allows every scene to access it.
+The user does not have to ever interact with the MindManager directly, as the configurations are handled on their own screens.

+To send/receive input to the model, you add a MindAgent node to your scene, which talks with the MindManager node.
+It can signal out the text it receives so that you can connect it to a Label3D, as in the example.
+By attaching a MindAgent to a CharacterBody3D (or anything else that moves), you can give the agent a body (example scene is MindAgent3D).
+When I transition to the BatchedExecutor, the user will be able to have n-conversations simultaneously (limited only by the user's hardware).

 # Future steps
 - Implement LLaVa support (including viewport analysis)
 - Make Download Manager functional